Hypercontractivity for Stochastic Hamiltonian Systems

+See \cite{GW, WZ, WZ2} for results on the existence and uniqueness of (mild) solutions, as well as Harnack inequality and gradient estimate of the associated Markov semigroup $P_t$.
+We intend to find out explicit conditions ensuring the existence and uniqueness of the invariant probability measure $\mu$ (whose formulation is in general unknown) and, furthermore, the hypercontractivity of $P_t$.

+According to Nelson \cite{N}, $P_t$ is called hypercontractive if it has an invariant probability measure $\mu$ such that By the semigroup property and the interpolation theorem, the norm $\|\cdot\|_{L^2(\mu)\to L^4(\mu)}$ can be replaced by $\|\cdot\|_{L^p(\mu)\to L^q(\mu)}$ for any $(p,q)\in (1,\infty)$ with $q>p$.
+As applications of the hypercontractivity, we will prove the compactness of $P_t$ for large $t>0$ and the exponential convergence in entropy.
-According to L. Gross (see e.g. \cite{G}), the hypercontractivity follows from (in the symmetric case, is equivalent to) the log-Sobolev inequality for some constant $C>0$, where $(\EE,\D(\EE))$ is the associated Dirichlet form.
-However, noting that in the present situation

-provided $f$ is independent of $y$, we see that the log-Sobolev inequality is invalid.
-So, to prove the hypercontractivity, we will use the dimension-free Harnack inequality initiated in \cite{W97}.
+Due to L. Gross (see e.g. \cite{G}), the hypercontractivity of $P_t$ follows from the log-Sobolev inequality for some constant $C>0$, where $(\EE,\D(\EE))$ is the associated energy form.
+Because of this result, the log-Sobolev inequality has been intensively investigated for forty years.
+However, since the energy form $\EE$ associated with \eqref{1.1} satisfies for $f\in C_b^1(\H)$ with $f(x,y)$ depending only on $x$, the log-Sobolev inequality is invalid.
+So, to prove the hypercontractivity we need to develop a new argument.